sodadata/soda-core/docs/README.md

 * Matillion
 * Luigi

 If you like the goals of this project, encourage us!
-Star
+Star [sodadata/soda-sql on Github](https://github.com/sodadata/soda-sql).
-<a class="github-button" href="https://github.com/sodadata/soda-sql" data-icon="octicon-star" data-size="large" aria-label="Star sodadata/soda-sql on GitHub">soda-sql on GitHub</a>

-> Next, head over to our ['5 minute tutorial'](https://docs.soda.io/soda-sql/#/5_min_tutorial) and get your first project going!
+> Next, head over to our ['5 minute tutorial'](https://docs.soda.io/soda-sql/getting-started/5_min_tutorial) and get your first project going!